Letractively/uliweb/trunk/apps/Documents/files/form.rst

 how to define validator functions in a Form.
 So when user submitting the data, how to validate them and what's the next step after validating?

-You can use Form.check() to validate the submmited data.
+You can use Form.validate() to validate the submmited data.
 For example:

 .. code:: python